Quarkyonic equation of state with a momentum dependent interaction and neutron star structure: The model

-In the present study, in addition to what has been done so far, we will consider that the potential term $V(k_{F_n})$ depends not only on the density of neutrons but also on their momentum.
-In particular we use a model which has bee extensivelly applied in the literature and has the form (see Ref.~\cite{PhysRevC.79.045806} and references therein)
+where $V_{\rm int}(k_{F_n})$ is the potential energy.
+In the present study, in addition to what has been done so far, we will consider that the potential term $V_{\rm int}(k_{F_n})$ depends not only on the density of neutrons but also on their momentum.
+In particular we use a model which has bee extensively applied in the literature and has the form (see Refs.~\cite{Prakash-1997,PhysRevC.79.045806} and references therein)

 where